cisagov/ScubaGoggles/baselines/Google Drive and Docs Minimum Viable Secure Configuration Baseline v0.1.md

 1. Sign in to the [Google Admin Console](https://admin.google.com).
 2. Select **Menu-\>Apps-\>Google Workspace-\>Drive and Docs-\>Google Drive for Desktop**.
-3. Uncheck the **Allow Google Drive for desktop in your organization box** checkbox or
+3. Uncheck the **Allow Google Drive for desktop in your organization box** checkbox
-4. Ensure **Allow Google Drive for desktop in your organization box** and **Only allow Google Drive for desktop on authorized devices** is checked.
 4. Select **Save.**

 To limit Google Drive for Desktop to authorized devices:

 1. Sign in to the [Google Admin Console](https://admin.google.com).
 2. Select Menu-\>Apps-\>Google Workspace-\>Drive and Docs-\>Features and Applications.
-3. Uncheck the Allow Google Drive for desktop in your organization checkbox.
+3. Check the **Allow Google Drive for desktop in your organization box** checkbox
-4. Check the Only allow Google Drive for desktop on authorized devices checkbox.
+4. Check the **Only allow Google Drive for desktop on authorized devices checkbox**.
 5. Ensure authorized devices are added to [company-owned inventory](https://support.google.com/a/answer/7129612?hl=en).
 6. Select Save.